lsinfo3/cnsm2022-wan-topology-synthesis/README.md

 ### *plot_data* and *plots*

 As the name suggests, the plots and corresponding that from the paper, for all generators (2K, BA, WS, ER, for GAN: RGB and BW).
 For the hierarchical case the endings "_2", "_3", "_4" illustrate the number of clusters.
+Note that the data for the "weighted DC" as defined in the paper can be derived from the "Weights" column by computing **Weights*2/Nodes** (it's what is shown in the plots, just for clarification).

 ### *synthetic\_networks*